Massagetae: Legacy

 Many scholars have suggested that the Massagetae were related to the Getae of ancient Eastern Europe.

 Tadeusz Sulimirski notes that the Sacae also invaded parts of Northern India.
 Weer Rajendra Rishi, an Indian linguist has identified linguistic affinities between Indian and Central Asian languages, which further lends credence to the possibility of historical Sacae influence in Northern India.

 Culture

 Lifestyle

 According to Strabo, the Massagetae lived on the plains, the mountains, the marshes, and the islands in the country irrigated by the Araxes river.

 Some Massagetae were primarily fishermen, and other groups of the tribe bred sheep for their milk and wool, but also harvested root vegetables and wild fruits.
 None of the Massagetae, however, practised any form of agriculture, and their food consisted of meat and fish, and they primarily drank milk, but not wine.
+According to the Greek author Strabo, the Derbices did not consume any female animals.

 Gold and bronze were plentiful where the Massagetae lived, but they did not use any iron or silver because these were not available in their country.

+The Massagetae might possibly have practised cranial deformation.